 Share your emails where they are most likely to be relevant

 Contextual email storage means having the information surface where it most relevant.
 As an example, a sales rep may have created an ‘Opportunity Record’ in their ERP.
 There are likely several conversations (email, phone, etc.) around this conversation, both internally and externally.
 If the organization is using a modern ERP like NetSuite users should standardize on where they want to track these conversations.
 Options might include the customer record, the contact record, or the opportunity record.
 Decide upfront and standardize so your users will always know where to go.

 Deciding what to share?

 Now that you have decided on where you will store important communications you need to decide what to share.
 Avoid the temptation to share everything.
 This will add clutter to your storage system adding additional work for your co-workers.
 Your co-workers will be more likely to use the ERP if the data is accessible and relevant.
-Do not fill your ERP with clutter by stuffing it with every communication
+Do not fill your ERP with clutter and create another inbox overload issue by stuffing it with every communication.

 Google Calendar and Microsoft Outlook Calendar are two of the most popular calendars.
 Your organization has likely standardized on one already.
 Your CRM or ERP may also have calendaring capabilities.
 Most users today prefer to create their events in their Google or Outlook calendar because it is just easier.

 Like emails, important meetings (past, present, and future), should also be visible to others in your organization.
 These meetings should be memorialized in your ERP or CRM so that you and others in your organization can surface them where they are needed most.